 Doing the right subjects are a great start on your road to becoming a licenced electrician, but there are important everyday skills you should be able to demonstrate to ensure a successful future in the industry.
 Developing your people skills is very important, as electricians are usually involved in face to face customer interaction.
 You should be able to clearly and concisely explain what your intentions are for the job and how it will affect your customers.

 It’s worth mentioning here that electricians need to have normal colour vision – so important when selecting the right wire!
-Electricians should also have good physical fitness and manual dexterity, as you will be working sometimes with very small objects.
+Electricians should also have good physical fitness and manual dexterity, as you will sometimes be working with very small objects.
 You should have a demonstrated ability to work within strict deadlines and be able to demonstrate strong time management and organisational skills.

 4. Sign up for industry experience